rcl9/How_To_Make_An_Animated_Cylon_Eye_Keypad/Readme.md

 <img src="/Schematics/Z80 PIO.webp" alt="" style="width:75%; height:auto;">

-And this is the basic chip layout on the auxiliary board:
+This is the basic chip layout on the auxiliary board:

 <img src="/Images/124b.webp" alt="" style="width:100%; height:auto;">

-The file [Keypad scanner.mac](</Src/Keypad scanner.mac>) Z80 assembly routine scans the keypad and maps the returned 3-bit value to a corresponding ASCII value via the [mapping tables](</Src/Keytbls.mac>).
+The file [Keypad scanner.mac](</Src/Keypad scanner.mac>) contains the Z80 assembly code to scan the keypad.
+The routine *scan$keypad* scans the keypad and maps the 3-bit value to a corresponding ASCII value via the [mapping tables](/Src/Keytbls.mac).

 ## Schematics of the LED Interface